protickr/git-notebook/readme.md

 > then
 > `$ git checkout <hash>`
 >
+> git reflog is actually a notebook that records commit traversal history
+>
 > This is not a branch, we are in a "detached-head state", so we need to create a branch here,
 > `$ git branch <new-commit-restored-branch>`